 In my opinion, having an emergency fund is not negotiable.
 It gives you a safety net.
 While we have been paying off loans, we threw almost our whole savings account at our loans.
 That means we had no extra money to buy a new car or buy a new expensive cell phone.
 So, having our emergency fund gave us peace of mind that at least we could fix what we had if it broke.
 At least if the car broke down, we would have $1000 to fix it.
 At least if a cell phone broke, we could buy a cheap one that works for now.

 Saving that much money might be very difficult for some people.
 But if you can do it, you’re already on the right track to pay off debt!
-It will make you feel so accomplished, and kick start your enthusiasm to get your debt paid off.
+You will feel so accomplished, and kick start your enthusiasm to get your debt paid off.
 It is not impossible.
 Trust me, B and I were able to do it at the beginning with only one person working and living on our own with all of our bills.
 Once you get your emergency fund, and figure out a budget that works, you are ready to start the debt snowball!!!